paulinakoz/thermostat/README.md

 # Thermostat

 The goal of this challenge is to build a simple thermostat web application.
 Firstly I have written the business logic using javascript.
 I then hooked it up to a dynamic visual interface using jQuery - all within the browser.
-Finally, I fetched data from external sources and displayed them on the page - again, all using JS.
+Finally, I fetched data from external sources and displayed them on the page.

 ## Specification